To get started, please visit volunteer.alz.org, register and search for your opportunity to volunteer with the Tennessee Chapter!

 Right now, millions of Americans face the devastation of Alzheimer's.
 This disease is robbing us of our families, our futures and our finances.
 At the Alzheimer's Association, our network of more than 75 chapters is working relentlessly to advance world-class research, ensure access to gold-standard care and support, and engage mission-driven volunteers who make it happen.

-Alzheimer's Association Promotores are volunteer community engagers that raise awareness of Alzheimer's Association programs, provide basic disease information, and link consumers to Alzheimer's Association services.
-Promotores are traditionally known as connectors, educators, mentors, counselors, peer leaders, patient navigators or health advocates and serve as liaisons between the Alzheimer's Association and the Hispanic/Latino community.
-Promotores represent the Alzheimer's Association by sharing information about Alzheimer's disease, free resources offered through the Alzheimer's Association, and the many ways to join our cause at local community and education events.
+Alzheimer's Association Community Representatives (AACRs) are community engagers that raise awareness of Alzheimer's Association programs, provide basic disease information, and link consumers to Alzheimer's Association services.
+AACRs serve as liaisons between the Alzheimer's Association and local groups such as neighborhoods, rural counties, business and civic organizations or faith communities.
+AACRs represent the Alzheimer's Association by sharing information about Alzheimer's disease, free resources offered through the Alzheimer's Association, and the many ways to join our cause at local community and education events.

 - Represent the Alzheimer's Association at a minimum of 12 events / per year and distribute Alzheimer's literature at events or appearances in your local community.

-- Present key talking points, brief presentations and Common Programs with an emphasis on the Hispanic/Latino community as coordinated with local Alzheimer's Association staff.
-Examples of venues include community events, community organizations, civic organizations, sororities/fraternities, clubs, senior centers and schools and other locations identified by the volunteer.
+- Present key talking points, brief presentations and short overviews of Association services as coordinated with local Alzheimer's Association staff.
+Examples of venues include health fairs, community events, community organizations, civic organizations, sororities/fraternities, clubs, senior centers and schools and other locations identified by the volunteer.

 - Promote Alzheimer's education by hosting at least one education event per year in your community; help promote the events by utilizing local networks, announcements, bulletin boards, social media, websites, and physical displays in your community.